joserobleda/joserobleda.github.io/_posts/2015-06-02-whats-your-development-workflow.md

 ### 8. Review

 When you are done with code, a good practice is to send your changes to review.
 If you haven’t done this before, it can be hard at first, but the diffs at this point should be small, and your teammate will read easily your changes.
-You can define, with your team, a coding guideline and adopt a some code standard, this makes it even easier.
+You can define, with your team, a coding guideline and adopt some code standard, this makes it even easier.

 With Github, you can send a pull request and assign someone to review.
 You can even assign yourself to look over it one last time.
 Of course, this point can be skipped if the change is too small...
 *because we have a QA!*